Jacqueline-Esbri/PyBer_Analysis/README.md

 Urban fares were slightly cheaper compared to suburban and rural fares.
 However, it had 2400 drivers compared to 625 for suburban, and 125 for rural.
 As a result, urban cities made more money ($39,854) in total fares compared to suburban cities ($19,356) and rural cities ($4,328), which fares were higher in price.

 Total rides were also higher in urban cities, compared to suburban and rural cities.
-The observation shows that because there are more drivers and riders on urban cities, it drives the price of fares lower due to the competition.
-Rural fares are higher, possibly due to the of length of ride, which was not given, and lack of demand.
+The observation showed that because there were more drivers and riders in urban cities, it may have caused the price of fares to be lower, due to the competition.
+Rural fares were higher, possibly due to the of length of ride, which was not given, and lack of demand.